Michel Lambin: Period without homicides

 Between 1986 and 1991, Lambin and Nicole worked in a retirement home in Mougins.
 In his job, Lambin helped with cleaning and brought food and drink to the elderly patients in the establishment.
 Lambin was liked by everyone and, for the first time in his life, was described as an exemplary employee.

 From 1991 to 1993, Lambin and Nicole moved to Plan-les-Ouates, in the canton of Geneva in Switzerland.
 However, the couple did not stay there for what appear to be financial reasons.
-In 1993, Lambin settled as a shepherd in Caussols, in the hinterland of Grasse, where he began to make a living from raising his animals and selling his farm products.
+In 1993, Lambin settled as a shepherd in Caussols, from where the nickname comes from ("Shepherd of Caussols"), in the hinterland of Grasse, where he began to make a living from raising his animals and selling his farm products.
 It was through his new profession that Lambin managed to reconnect with his three daughters.
 He later became a grandfather and gave up all criminal activity for several years.
 However, Lambin did not abandon his history as a robber.
 He even planned the escape of several former fellow prisoners with whom he had shared a cell some fifteen years earlier.
 Lambin also met Farid Errachdi, a young delinquent looking to launder money, and decided to take him in at his sheepfold.

 On 24 March 2001, 39-year-old robber Émile Fornasari escaped from a prison in Draguignan by helicopter with two other inmates, Jean-Félix Leca, known as ‘the Corsican’, and Abdelhamid Karmous.
 The three escapees were friends of Michel Lambin, who had planned the escape.
 Fornasari, Léca, and Karmous then moved into Lambin's caravans, who covered for them while they were on the run.
 To avoid arousing suspicion, Lambin told Nicole Rossi that Fornasari, Léca and Karmous had been released from prison and that he had decided to take them in so that they could find jobs.